Pavement (band): 2022–2024: Second reunion

 The band began their North American tour at the Balboa Theater on September 7, 2022, followed by concerts across 12 US states and Canada, ending at Austin City Limits, Texas on October 11.
 On October 17, the band began their European tour at the O2 Academy Leeds, England, which included touring the countries of England, Scotland, France, Denmark, Norway, Sweden, Germany, Belgium, Netherlands, and Ireland.
-The final European tour was at Vicar Street in Dublin, Ireland, on November 11.
+The final European tour date took place at Vicar Street in Dublin, Ireland, on November 11.